 The official release date for Apple’s Oculus Quest 2 competitor won’t be known until much closer to the release date.
 However, we do know from Bloomberg and other articles that Apple is currently picking out supply chain vendors to help them develop the hardware.

-The release date of the Apple VR headset will be around Q1 2022, based on products at similar stages in the pipeline.
+The release date of the Apple VR headset will be around Q3 2022, based on products at similar stages in the pipeline.
+A recent report from Ming-Chi Kuo, Apple analyst, said “mid 2022”.

-Apple is looking to begin manufacturing in Q4 2021.
+Apple is looking to begin manufacturing in early.
 If that is true, we should have a more solid idea of what the device looks like then.
+In the meantime, a number of Apple VR patents awarded give us a hint at what the new device will have.

 The design of Apple’s headset is similar to that of other popular ones: the Oculus Quest 2, Valve Index, and HP Reverb G2.